-raspberry bush
+Raspberry bush

-The benefits of the raspberry bush
+The benefits of raspberry bushes

 The raspberry bush: botanical information and origins

-A natural support for the female cycle
+Natural support for the female cycle

 Raspberry leaves contain tannins, flavonoids, and fragarine, a compound that acts directly on the uterine muscles.
 This tonic action helps relieve menstrual pain, soothe premenstrual symptoms, and regulate the female hormonal cycle.
-Raspberry is therefore considered a natural hormonal regulator.
+Raspberry is therefore considered a natural hormone regulator.

 A digestive and anti-inflammatory infusion

-• Relieving painful periods
+• Relieve painful periods

-• Supporting women through menopause
+• Supporting menopause

 • Helping with childbirth preparation